pfoundation/p.foundation/src/pages/crisisResponsePlan.md

 | Religious Centers | TBD              | 6         | 0                |
 | Other             | Universities     | 5         | 0                |

+### Applying

+Each entity entitled to ResilientNet must submit a request via email to crisisresponse@p.foundation, including the following details:

+- Number of people benefiting from the service (if applicable)
+- Internet access requirement (e.g., speed, wifi, lan)
+- Maintenance of own routers: Specify if your router supports WireGuard or IPSec
+- Location of facility, including coordinates or a Google Maps link
+- Point of Contact
+- Technical Point of Contact
+- Upon receiving your request, we will review all the provided information and forward it to the Ministry of Telecom for approval.

+Once approved, the required devices will be allocated to you for collection, and you will be added to relevant messaging groups to assist you with the setup.

+While the hardware is in your possession, it is your responsibility to maintain and safeguard it, ensuring its return in the same condition it was received.

 ## Community Connectivity (Citizen Mesh)

 The P Foundation deeply acknowledges the transformative essence of connectivity.
 Internet access during conflicts acts as a channel for information dissemination, public engagement, and global cognizance, thus underscoring the resilience of internet infrastructure.